proximax-storage/xpx-chain-devportal-docs/docs/protocol/inflation.md

 ## Configuration

-The [minimum amount](https://github.com/proximax-storage/cpp-xpx-chain/blob/master/resources/config-inflation.properties) defines the amount of currency mosaics created per block.
+The [inflation configuration](https://github.com/proximax-storage/cpp-xpx-chain/blob/master/resources/config-inflation.properties) defines the amount of currency mosaics created per block.
 Besides, the incrementing ratio can vary depending on the block height.
 The last height determines the amount of inflation per block that will be created from then on.

 ```
 starting-at-height-1 = 500